Foods dogs can eat 🐶

 What veggies can dogs eat? 🥕

-Limiting the amount is especially important if you are giving your dog any kinds of safe vegetables for the first time.
-Make sure to give him just a small piece and observe his reaction before going for a larger amount.
+Limiting the amount is especially important if you are giving your dog any kind of safe vegetables for the first time.
+Make sure to give them just a small piece and observe any reaction before providing a larger amount.

 An incomplete list of veggies your dog can eat after some preparation:

 Broccoli: boil it so it’s easier to digest.

 Cauliflower: boil it so it’s easier to digest.

 Cabbage: boil it so it’s easier to digest.

 Green Beans: all forms of green beans are safe for your dog, but cooked is easier to digest.

 Spinach: avoid giving large amounts if your dog has a kidney disease.

 Potatoes: better cooked; avoid mashed potatoes because they often contain milk and butter.